Fire and Water (Free album)

 Fire and Water is the third studio album by English rock band Free, released in 1970.
 It became the band's breakthrough album, achieving widespread commercial success as the band's first two studio albums were not successful.
 With the "tremendous" acclaim of Fire and Water at their backs, in the words of AllMusic, Free headlined the 1970 Isle of Wight Festival with an estimated audience of 600,000 to 700,000 attendees and "appeared destined for superstardom".

-Fire and Water reached No. 2 on the U.K. album chart, being listed on it for a total of eighteen weeks.
-In contrast, neither of the band's prior two studio albums had charted at all.
-Fire and Water additionally reached No. 17 on the U.S. chart.
+Fire and Water peaked at No. 2 on the U.K. album chart, being listed on it for a total of eighteen weeks.
+In contrast, neither of the band's prior releases had charted at all.
+Fire and Water additionally reached No. 17 in the U.S.

 The album spawned the band's signature hit song "All Right Now", praised by publications such as AllMusic as a hard rock "smash powered by [Paul] Rodgers' gritty, visceral vocals".
-The song became a top five rock hit in the group's native United Kingdom, and also did well in European countries such as Austria, France, and Germany.
-The track is often regarded as a staple in classic rock.
+The song entered the top five within the group's native country of the United Kingdom, and also did well in other European countries such as Austria, France, and Germany.
+"All Right Now" remains a staple track of classic rock radio.

 Background and production

 The band formed in London in 1968, after guitarist Paul Kossoff of the blues band Black Cat Bones saw a performance that included frontman and lead singer Paul Rodgers.
 Free came into being once the duo joined up with drummer Simon Kirke and bassist Andy Fraser, the latter formerly from the ranks of John Mayall's Bluesbreakers.
 Free's debut album, titled Tons of Sobs, came out in 1968 to a muted response.
 The group's eponymous 1969 follow-up, while expanding on the band's mix of styles, also failed to achieve commercial success.
 Neither album appeared in charts.

 Free recorded Fire and Water from January to June 1970 in London, the group using the engineering facilities of Island Studios and Trident Studios.
 Mike Sida devised the album's cover image, with Richard Polak being the band's photographer.
 Free produced the work, with assistance from others.

 Roy Baker contributed to the album's production, providing particular help with the audio engineering.
 Before getting started with Free, he had worked with groups such as Savoy Brown and the Deviants in the 1960s.
-Since his association with Fire and Water, he has spent decades working with rock bands such as Byzantium, Hawkwind, Queen, and the Cars.